Remembrance of God

 Keeping the awareness alive throughout the day

 Gregory of Sinai taught that this remembrance should be cultivated during prayer and then carried into daily life.
-The formal practice (sitting, repeating the prayer, maintaining watchfulness) trains the capacity.
-But the goal is to carry the remembrance beyond the formal practice into walking, eating, working, and every other activity.
+The formal practice — sitting, repeating the prayer, maintaining watchfulness — trains the capacity.
+The goal is to carry that capacity beyond the formal practice, into walking, eating, working, and every other activity.

 For Lay Practitioners